The National Code has published FAQs for students living in its exempted PBSA. To access this advice please click here

 If you are a student living in, or intending to live in, PBSA rented from a university, college or registered social landlord, you will have a common law tenancy or licence to occupy and the changes introduced on 1st May 2026 will not directly affect you.

-If you are already living in private-sector PBSA before 1st May 2026, the changes will affect you in the same way as a student tenant living in an ‘off-street’ property.
+If you are already living in private-sector PBSA before 1st May 2026 and have an Assusred Shorthold Tenancy (AST), the changes will affect you in the same way as a student tenant living in an ‘off-street’ property.
+The only difference being that if your provider in part of the ANUK/Unipol Code they will be able to continue on the current payment arrangements AND have less restrictions on how to use a 4A possession notice.
 See Headline Changes for Students

 In brief

-If your landlord or their agent is in the Unipol/ANUK Code of Standards, your tenancy will be a common law tenancy.
+If your landlord or their agent is in the Unipol/ANUK Code of Standards, any tenancy granted on or after 1st May 2026 will most likely be a Common Law Tenancy.
 As long as the terms of the contract are legally fair, they will be enforceable.
-Fixed-term contracts, No Pets rules, and early termination of the tenancy for any legally fair reason will be allowed.
+Fixed-term contracts and No Pets rules will apply, and early termination of the tenancy will be unlikely unless you can present a valid allowed reason that is set down in the approved code of practice.
+Ask your provider for details should you need to apply.
 Your landlord will still have to follow the correct procedure before they can legally evict you, but there are fewer legal restrictions.
 Tenants on fixed-term contracts will not need to give notice to quit.